Skip to main content

 FAQs

-Can I combine in-line and built-in formatters?
+Can I combine formatters?

 Of course!
 Here’s a simple example of in-lined math with a Number formatter.